Unforgiven (2018 film): Plot

 A month later, Vitaly returns to Moscow and is unable to go into his house, but Yuri helps him.
 Yuri, along with their sister, Zoya, have come to help Vitaly after the loss of his family.
 He is later at a cemetery in which his wife and children are buried and he lays flowers next to their grave.
 Vitaly keeps watching the news to find out what has happened and when he hears Peter Nielsen's name, Vitaly writes down his surname and decides to meet him.
 After consulting with Skyguide president Alain Rossier, Vitaly is denied to meet Peter and wants Skyguide to apologize.
-He is then offered a compensation, but he says he doesn't want any money, the only thing he wants is for the company to say sorry for killing his family.
+He is then offered a compensation, but he says he does not want any money, the only thing he wants is for the company to apologize for killing his family.

 Having no luck and now obsessed with finding someone to blame for the deaths of his wife and children, Vitaly travels to Zürich and stays in a hotel.
 He manages to find Nielsen's house and when he finds him, he shows him a picture of his wife and children and orders him to apologize for killing them.
 Nielsen instead orders him to leave and pushes away Vitaly's picture to the ground.
 Enraged, Vitaly draws a Swiss knife and stabs Peter a few times, before leaving.
 Vitaly returns to his hotel room and cuts his beard, before being arrested by police.
-He is then taken to court where he says he did not want to kill Peter, but doesn't deny that he did kill him.
-Vitaly is then sent to jail.
+He is then taken to court where he says he did not want to kill Peter, but does not deny murdering him.
+Vitaly is then sent to prison.

 Two years later, Vitaly is released from jail and returns to Moscow.
 The moment he arrives at the airport, he is then surrounded by many people and members of the press, all honoring him as a hero.
 He then visits his family's grave again, before returning home.

 A year and a half later, he finds a small kitten outside his house which he takes and holds and looks up into the sky.

 In the final credits, it was said that four SkyGuide employees were fined and sentenced to probation, that Kaloyev returned to the construction site, that he is now retired and still brings flowers to the grave of his family every day.
-The end credits shows a few moments from the film, as well as real life moments related to the disaster.
+During the end credits, fragments of video recordings of the real-life crash over Lake Constance on July 1, 2002 and an interview with the real Vitaly Kaloyev are shown.